igorralexsander/aws-advanced-training/s3/README.md

 Lock object without retention period, any user can atach legal hold in an object.

+## Lifecycle transitions

+Amazon S3 does not support any of the following lifecycle transitions.

+You can't transition from the following:

+* Any storage class to the S3 Standard storage class.
+* Any storage class to the reduced redundancy storage class.
+* The S3 intelligent-tiering storage class to the s3 standard-IA storage class.
+* The S3 One-Zone-IA storage class to the S3 Intelligent-Tiering, S3 Standard-IA, or S3 Glacier Instant Retrieval storage classes.

 ## Encryption

 * The entity tag (ETag) in the response is not MD5 hash of the object data.